marcsous/gadgetron-example/README.md

 # gadgetron-example

-An example of how to use matlab gadgets in [this old version](https://github.com/marcsous/gadgetron) of gadgetron.
+An example of how to use matlab gadgets using an [old version](https://github.com/marcsous/gadgetron) of gadgetron.

 1. Start by installing the [old version](https://github.com/marcsous/gadgetron) of gadgetron